JP Schools Policies & Procedures

 Policies, procedures, rules, and regulations can change at the discretion of the principal to enhance the school’s climate and culture.
 All students are required to comply with the policies, rules, and procedures established both Grace King High School and the Jefferson Parish School Board.
 All Grace King High School students are held accountable for their own individual choices and behaviors.
 Listed below are the rules we would like to call to your attention for added emphasis.
 This list is not meant to be exhaustive.

-1. School opens at 6:50 a.m. and closes at 3:00.
-When students report to school in the morning before Block 1 they must immediately report to the courtyard.
+1. School opens at 7:50 a.m. and closes at 4:00.
+When students report to school in the morning before Block 1, they must immediately report to the their first period class or to the cafeteria of they wish to eat breakfast.
 Students are not allowed to loiter (morning or afternoon) outside school fences, at the businesses across the street, in our neighborhood, on the front porch or back porch, courtyard, school buildings, upstairs in the gym, or in cars.

 2. Students are not allowed to bring food or drinks from off-campus into school.

-3. Students arriving after 7:25 a.m. must immediately report to the sweep area to receive a pass.
+3. Students arriving after 8:25 a.m. must immediately report to the gym foyer for a tardy pass.

 Operation S.T.A.R.T. on Time